davidberriman/PHP-Class-Generator/readme.txt

 ---- To operate via the command line: ----

-navigate to the 'include' directory then run the following replacing 'myClassName' with your class name and an optional filename.
-If not filename is provided it will default to class.myClassName.php
+run the following command replacing 'myClassName' with your database table name and an optional filename.
+If no filename is provided it will default to class.myClassName.php

+without file name:

 $ php createClass.php myClassName

+with file name:

+$ php createClass.php myClassName myFileName

 The PHP file will be genereted at: include/classes/